Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Yes.
 Maryland law requires that all food establishments have a Certified Food Protection Manager (CFPM) on staff.

-Pass an exam from an ANAB accredited program, such as AAA Food Handler’s Food Protection Manager Certification.
+Pass an exam from an ANAB CFP-Accredited program, such as AAA Food Handler’s Food Protection Manager Certification.

 The ANAB is a non-governmental organization that offers accreditation services to both public and private sector organizations.
 This ensures that certification programs meet high standards of quality and reliability.